Coronavirus update for maternity patients

 Birth partners and visitors

-- If you have a caesarean section with regional anaesthesia, you may have a named birthing partner present
+- If you have a caesarean section with a regional anaesthetic, your named birth partner may be present

-- Birth partner must wear a face-covering at all times while in the hospital
+- Birth partners must wear a face-covering at all times while in the hospital

 Antenatal classes and tours

-- please see the Mum & Baby app for helpful information about pregnancy and our maternity services
+- Please see the Mum & Baby app for more helpful information about pregnancy and our maternity services.

-- Please contact the maternity helpline in the first instance with any questions about your care
+- Please contact the maternity helpline, 020 3312 6135 in the first instance with any questions about your care

 - The maternity helpline team will answer your questions, or transfer you to another team if required

 - The helpline is available Monday to Friday, 09.00 to 18.00, and on Saturdays and Sundays, 09.00 to 17.00.